 The views in every direction of the boat are appealing.
 The water is often the sought-after turquoise green-blue that tells you you’re in paradise.
 The visibility of the bay, however, has not been very clear.
-After reading up on Bermuda we did however discover that the months of July and August have the worst visibility due to algae growth.
+After reading up on Bermuda we did, however, discover that the months of July and August have the worst visibility due to algae growth.
 But don’t get me wrong – it’s 100% better than the brown muddy polluted water of Charleston.

-After a very short dinghy ride to the dedicated dinghy dock you’ll find a fantastic restroom.
+After a very short dinghy ride to the dedicated dinghy dock, you’ll find a fantastic restroom.
 I’ve seen my share of disgusting public toilets… Italy is renown for them.
 Bermuda, however, is the exact opposite.
-The public restroom outside the Customs & Immigration dock is top notch.
+The public restroom outside the Customs & Immigration dock is top-notch.
 It’s a shame they didn’t install showers for sailors but at least you can get onto land and have an enjoyable, shall I say ‘movement’?!
 Hehehehe.

 You’ll also find the Tourist Information office, a small supermarket with a good selection of items and ‘fast hot food’.
 Additionally, there’s a laundromat, pharmacy, bus station and several eateries close by.
 There are two mobile phone carriers on the island.
-SIM cards can be purchases in a handful amount of places.
+SIM cards can be purchased in a handful amount of places.
 If, however you want a data SIM, you’ll need to get that at the main Digicel branch in Hamilton.

 It didn’t take long to realize that Bermuda is a well kept, wealthy island.
 Unlike the poverty you see in the Caribbean and other islands around the world, Bermudians have a high standard of living.

 But allow me to stop here.
-In future articles and video’s I’ll cover what to do and see in St George’s, Hamilton, Naval Dockyards and Beyond…and an overall review of the island (from a sailors perspective).
+In future articles and videos, I’ll cover what to do and see in St George’s, Hamilton, Naval Dockyards and Beyond…and an overall review of the island (from a sailors perspective).

 VIDEO: Sailing Around Bermuda – Life at Anchor